Hepatitis C virus

-The hepatitis C virus (HCV) is a small (55–65 nm in size), enveloped, positive-sense single-stranded RNA virus of the family Flaviviridae.
+The hepatitis C virus (HCV) is a small (55–65 nm in size), enveloped, positive-sense single-stranded RNA virus of the family Hepacivirus.
 The hepatitis C virus is the cause of hepatitis C and some cancers such as liver cancer (hepatocellular carcinoma, abbreviated HCC) and lymphomas in humans.

 Taxonomy

-The hepatitis C virus belongs to the genus Hepacivirus, a member of the family Flaviviridae.
+The hepatitis C virus belongs to the genus Orthohepacivirus, a member of the family Hepacivirus.
 Before 2011, it was considered to be the only member of this genus.
 However a member of this genus has been discovered in dogs: canine hepacivirus.
 There is also at least one virus in this genus that infects horses.
 Several additional viruses in the genus have been described in bats and rodents.